First-time buyer mortgages

 What mortgage is right for me as a first-time buyer?

-Tracker mortgages, for example, typically have the lowest interest rates available, but the rates can fluctuate and increase, impacting your monthly payments, which probably isn’t the right option for you if you’re working to a set budget each month.
+Tracker mortgages, for example, typically have the lowest interest rates available, but the rates can fluctuate and increase, impacting your monthly payments, which may not be the right option for you if you’re working to a set budget each month.

 Choosing a first-time buyer mortgage